joetifa2003/weaver/paper/main.typ

 result := divide(10, 0)
 echo(result) // This line will NOT execute
 ```,
-  caption: [Creating and propagating errors in Weaver.],
+  caption: [Creating and propagating errors in Weaver],
 ) <fig:creating-propagating-errors>

 === Handling Errors